COVID Safety Information

 - Bring your own hand sanitizer and/or sanitizing wipes.

-- Wear your mask when around others at all sales.
+- Wear your mask when around others at all sales if you are unvaccinated.

 - Wash hands frequently.